Head of Schools

 Cynthia joined Wayfinder Schools January 2012.
 She is the executive administrative assistant/office manager at the Opportunity Farm campus.
 Cynthia’s passion is children.
 Although she is in the office most of the time, you will see her at circle times with the kids, cooking dinner, doing dishes, taking walks and just about anything she can do to get to know the kids.
 Having come from the public school setting as assistant to the principal, substitute teacher, and just about every position you can imagine, she loves spending time with the kids and offering that little extra to get them through the day.
 When not at work, Cynthia enjoys being with her husband of 32 years and her five children.
 She loves camping, cooking, making wine and going to movies.
 After living in California for several years and touring the U.S. with the children in a RV for 13 months, she and her husband decided to move back to Maine, her home state, to raise her children and start a career.

-Andrea Vassallo – Grants & Communications Manager
+Andrea Vassallo – Director of Grants & Communications

 Andrea joined Wayfinder Schools in 2009.
 A native of Massachusetts, she summered in midcoast Maine for many years before finally moving here year-round in 1995.
 She holds a BA in Political Science from The University of Massachusetts and has spent her career in education and non-profit development.
 She lives in Damariscotta with her wonderful son and their cats and dog.
 When not at Wayfinder she can be found reading, working on a crossword and spending as much time as possible with friends and family along the Damariscotta River.